The Eclectus Parrot Handbook

 Eclectus parrots, of all types, have a unique digestive system compared to other large parrots, like Macaws or Cockatoos.
 Their unusually long intestines mean that it’s much easier for ekkies to absorb nutrients from their food.
 While this means that they do well on fruit and vegetable diets, it means that you need to be cautious about overfeeding or overdosing on vitamins.
-Some foods that are high in protein, like egg yolks, are fine when your ekkie is molting, breeding, or for chicks, but most of the time vegetable protein is perfect for your Eclectus parrot.
+Some foods that are high in protein are recommended when your ekkie is molting, breeding, or for chicks, but most of the time vegetable protein is perfect for your Eclectus parrot.
 Generally, Eclectus parrots do better with softer foods, which means seeds and pellets can be hard for them.

 This is not to say that you can’t use seed or pellets in your Eclectus parrots’ diet – that just shouldn’t be the basis of their diet.
 Ekkies need a high fruit and veg, low-fat diet, but birds love variety.
 Experts suggest Eclectus parrots eat sprouted seeds, or soaked seeds, to make it easier on their stomach.
 The thing to remember about pellets is that they are high in man-made nutrients and vitamins; Because ekkies are built to absorb nutrients easier, it’s also easier for them to overdose on vitamins when concentrated in pellets.
 Overall, 60% - 80% of your Eclectus parrot’s diet should be fruits and vegetables, to keep them healthy and avoid behavioral problems like toe-tapping and feather plucking.